learn-co-students/ds-atlanta-06_24_19/module_3/Week_2/module_3_project.md

    - [ ] Clean dataset
      - [ ] You may use Pandas or Python functions
      - [ ] Document your data cleaning process
- - [ ] Use Scipy and/or Statsmodels perform meaningful statistial analysis on your data set
+ - [ ] Use **Scipy and/or Statsmodels** perform meaningful statistial analysis on your data set.
+You may also use your own or prewritten functions.
+     - [ ] Carry out **at least three** of the statistical test demonstrated on Learn.Co (ANOVA, t-test)

  - [ ] Posted to git repository:
    - [ ] A README.md listing project members, goals, responsibilities, and a summary of the files in the repository